 12. Give yourself extra travel time

 Car travel in Europe can often be different than what we expect.
-The unexpected sheep crossing, roads where only one car can pass at a time, cobblestone streets, you will probably encounter all of these.
+The unexpected sheep crossing, roads where only one car can pass at a time, and cobblestone streets, you will probably encounter all of these.
 Pack a lot of patience and know that the estimated travel time is just that, an estimate.

 13. Pay attention to the type of gas the car requires